adedner/dune-fempy/doc/sphinx/construction.rst

   class ALU3dGrid<dimgrid,dimworld,Dune::cube,Dune::nonconforming>;

-The last line contains information about which include statements are required to compile the wrapper, i.e.,
+The last line contains information about which include statements are required to compile the wrapper, i.e.

 .. code-block:: c++